 If you elect to rollover all or part of your widow/survivor refund, or alternative retirement formula refund, you will receive a 1099-R form by January 31 of the following year from the Comptroller’s office which will reflect the amount rolled-over.

 Tier 2 retirees receive an increase in their pensions on January 1 following their first full year of retirement, or age 67, whichever is later.

-Future increases of 3% or one-half the annual increase in the consumer price index for the proceeding calendar year whichever is less of your current pension will also be made each January 1 thereafter.
+Future non-compounded increases of the lesser of 3% or one-half the annual increase in the consumer price index for the proceeding calendar year will also be made each January 1 thereafter.
 Future increases are not limited by the 75% maximum.
 If you retired under the alternative formula, you will receive an increase to your pension on January 1 following your first full year of retirement or age 60, whichever is later.
 Future increases are not limited by the 80% maximum.